jotaen/klog/docs/Guide.md

 or a time range (e.g. `12:32 - 17:20` or `8:45am - 1:30pm`).

 ### Summary
+A summary is free text that can appear…

+- underneath the date,
-A summary is free text that can appear underneath the date (in which case it is supposed to refer to the entire record) or behind entries on the same line (in which case it is only supposed to refer to that very entry).
-Summaries are always optional.
+  in which case it is supposed to refer to the entire record
+- behind entries on the same line, in which case it is only supposed to refer to that very entry

+Summaries are optional.

 ### Tagging / categorising
-Summaries can contain `#hashtags` that allow for fine-granular filtering of the data.
+Summaries can contain `#hashtags` that allow for more fine-granular filtering of the data.

 ```klog